Resonance between planar self-affine measures: Introduction

-The key geometric ingredient in our proof is the observation that each $\mu'$ has a \emph{fiber structure} in the sense that $\pi\mu'$ is (close to) a \emph{slice measure} of $\mu$, for a properly chosen $\pi$.
+using again the chain rule and the fact that convolution never decreases entropy.
+This observation is put to use through our key geometric ingredient: We show that for nearly every $k$, the magnification $\mu_k$ has a \emph{fiber structure} in the sense that $\pi\mu_k$ is (close to) a \emph{slice measure} of $\mu$, for a properly chosen $\pi$.
 The precise form of this structure is stated in Proposition \ref{prop-parempijono}.
 Similar fiber structures have been previously observed for self-affine sets by Käenmäki, Koivusalo and Rossi \cite{KaenmakiKoivusaloRossi2017}, for self-affine measures on Bedford-McMullen carpets by Ferguson, Fraser and Sahlsten \cite{FergusonFraserSahlsten2015} and for self-affine measures with an additional projection condition by Kempton \cite{Kempton2015}.
-Combining this with the dimension conservation phenomenon that follows for planar self-affine measures from the Ledrappier-Young formula of Bárány \cite{Barany2015} and the general fact that the average entropy of $\mu'$ over many scales is close to the dimension of $\mu$, we see that upon averaging, \eqref{eq-aim1} is in fact close to
+Combining this with the dimension conservation phenomenon that follows for planar self-affine measures from the Ledrappier-Young formula of Bárány \cite{Barany2015} and the general fact that when averaged over many $k$, the entropy of $\mu_k$ is close to the dimension of $\mu$, we see that upon averaging, \eqref{eq-aim1} is in fact close to

 recalling that we are assuming $\dim \mu > 1$.